 - REPERCUSSION: 'Because I have not felt good enough, I accepted that my partner's criticisms of me were valid.'

 - REPERCUSSION: 'Because I believed my partner's criticisms of me were valid, I allowed myself to be hurt by them.'

-You were taught by your narcissistic mother that you were responsible for her feelings.
-And that therefore, we are in charge of other people’s feelings.
-It’s probably the ‘victim’ model you have followed most of your life.
-It’s not true.
-Ultimately the only person in charge of YOUR hurt is yourself.
+Yet you were probably taught by your narcissistic mother that you were responsible for her feelings.
+And that therefore, we are in charge of other people's feelings.
+It's not true.
+No one can be in charge of anyone else's feelings.
+Which means that ultimately the only person in charge of YOUR feelings is yourself.

 3. Distance yourself from the negative feelings...You are not your feelings.
 But if you continue to live in them you will continue to twist the knife in your wound.
 Wounds heal, like our bodies, without us doing anything.
 We just have to let them.
 By distancing yourself from your wounds, you take the knife out.
 There are two ways of doing this (I recommend both).

 A) Think of an experience that still 'hurts you'.
 Reframe this hurt as something that you are experiencing, not something you are.
 Instead of saying 'I am hurt by this' say 'I am experiencing hurt from this'.
 See the 'hurt' in your minds eye.
 See how it comes and goes.
 Visualize it coming and going.
 Now visualize it inside a bubble without the power to hurt you, just as an entity unto itself.